guye1296/learn-linux-by-ctf/challenges/01/description.md

 # Cat

 Let's begin our first challenge.
-The command `cat` can displays the output of files.
+The command `cat` can display the output of files.
 Type `cat flag.txt` in order to get the next flag :)

 ## Useful commands